rschapiro/Portfolio/content/goals.md

 - change the color as well as the look of the controllers
 - make animations based on controller inputs
 - design custom hand poses for grabbing different 3D objects in a Unity project
+- write my own scripts from the ground up

 ### Competences
 *"I am able to..."*

 - evaluate how to mitigate the feeling of motion sickness while in a virtual environment
 - evaluate the uses of components for 3D-objects in Unity
+- evaluate the difference between working in a 2D and a 3D project